nick2000713/Docker-Controller-api/README.md

 ## Features

 - **Web UI**
-  - Manage individual containers and container groups
   - Start/Stop individual containers and entire groups
   - Edit containers and groups, including setting order and delays for startup
-  - User management: create, edit, and delete users
+  - User management: create, edit, and delete users, manage wich user has the right to wich containers.
   - API key management integrated in the user editing screen (users can have their API key generated/updated)
   - Container selection via checkboxes (for both group creation and user management)